miguecrea/GPP_Research/README.md

 ## How is this implemented?
 I started with a little setup: Every RTS-like game needs a way of selecting units and the location where the units should go.
 When you hold the left mouse button, you can move your mouse in any direction to create a selection rectangle.
 The units are assigned to the formation after releasing the button.
-I did this by checking if the middle position of any my agents is inside the currently selected rectangle.
+I did this by checking if the middle position of any of my agents is inside the currently selected rectangle.

 The size and direction of the formation can also be adjusted by holding and dragging right mouse button at any location.
 If you just click at a location, the size and rotation will stay the same.
 The camera movement was already implemented in the engine, only thing I changed there was setting the middle mouse button for this purpose.